-Jan 26 – Feb 8, 2017.
-For writers and artists of all modalities.
-Our fourteen day creative adventure into the Moroccan desert will take you deep into the heart of Moroccan culture and the essence of your creativity.
+March 4 – 17, 2018.
+For writers and artists.
+Our creative adventure in the Moroccan desert will take you deep into the heart of Moroccan culture and creativity.
 Start a new project, revitalise an old one or simply capture the journey in your chosen art form.

 ‘Situated in an oasis, this tiny traditional Berber village comprising of 15 houses, is perched on the edge of one of the Sahara’s most extraordinary natural wonders, Erg Chebbi, a large dune stretching 22 kms long and 5 kms wide and peaking up to 150 metres high.

 Formed by wind blown sand, Erg Chebbi is celebrated for its unique golden-orange sand formations that start at the most northern tip of the Sahara and undulate across Morocco to Tomboctou.

 After two days at our Tissardmine base we ride out on camels into the vast Erg Chebbi dune for our 6 day camel trek, sleeping in Berber tents, feasting on tagine delights, drumming with our Berber cameleers by night and working on our creative projects.

 We come back in to Tissardmine before driving across the Low Atlas Mountains for two days and nights in Fez, exploring its fascinating markets and medinas with an optional add on — a five day residency in the nearby town of Sefrou, staying in an artist villa and exploring the local culture.